 The research team was cognisant that implementation fidelity was crucial to study the impact of this intervention.
-To ensure adherence to the intervention protocol, WVI implementing staff were a part of an intensive training programme which highlighted the design and goals of the study.
-This training was co-led by a Principal Investigator.
+To ensure adherence to the intervention protocol, WVI implementation staff were part of an intensive training programme that highlighted the design and goals of the study.
+This training was co-led by a principal investigator.

-OPM designed monitoring sheets to be filled in by the implementing staff after each community meeting and household visit.
-These sheets were then verified by the OPM team who checked the data and explored any unusual trends in the data.
+OPM designed monitoring sheets to be filled in by the implementation staff after each community meeting and household visit.
+These sheets were then verified by the OPM team, who checked the data and explored any unusual trends in the data.

-Regular skype meetings between OPM, ideas42 and WVI helped monitor the progress of the implementation.
-Implementation challenges and design changes (if any) were discussed on these calls as well as documented in learning journals.
-Mid-way through the intervention, in August 2018, an OPM team conducted a process assessment of the intervention.
-The team observed community meetings as well as household meetings; and key findings from the assessment were shared with the implementing staff.
+Regular Skype meetings between OPM, ideas42 and WVI helped monitor the progress of the implementation.
+Implementation challenges and design changes (if any) were discussed on these calls and documented in learning journals.
+Midway through the intervention, in August 2018, an OPM team conducted a process assessment of the intervention.
+The team observed community meetings as well as household visits; and key findings from the assessment were shared with the implementation staff.

-3 Evaluation questions, design, methods, sampling and data
+3. Evaluation questions, design, methods, sampling and data